Yuanyuan-Yuan/GCert/implementation/README.md

 ## Continuity

 To enforce the continuity, you need to add an extra training objective.
+See more details in `implementation/continuity.py`.
 Below, we show how to train a conventional GAN with regulation of continuity.

 ```python
 def continuity(generator):